ksilin/quarkusconfigrules/README.md

 For correct functionality, we need to check the configurations ending in the expected string.

 The rules allow for ignoring any violations in certain profiles.
 By default, properties in the `dev` and `test` profiles are not checked for violations.
-This can be changed per rule check.
+This can be changed per individual rule check.

-## Rules
+## The rules

+We have organized the rules into groups, each of the groups addressing different aspects of the clients functionality.

 ### Increased client stability, resilience, availability